UKHomeOffice/clamav-http/clamav-http/README.md

 ## clamav-http

-Clamav proxy based on https://github.com/solita/clamav-rest/ and implemented in golang
+Clamav proxy supporting the api of https://github.com/solita/clamav-rest/ and implemented in golang

 ### Usage